 If you could create a long-term relationship with a mentor who understood your business, had deep experience you lack, and would freely provide counsel on a broad range of topics from vendor relationships to industry marketing norms, wouldn’t you pursue that individual?
 Think of having a mentor as a connection to invaluable advice and experience for free.
 As you mature in your career you learn a great deal about subjects and people which no one ever thought to teach you.
 What a mentor does is provide that information: tell you what is important and what isn’t, who to trust and when to be somewhat cautious.

 The mentor also affords you a valuable sounding board.
 When is it time to expand?
 When do you cut your losses on a product line?
 Should you borrow or seek investors?
 So many topics need discussing with someone who is on your side and knowledgeable.
 Your sister-in-law the engineer may be a terrific person, but what does she really understand about a plumbing supply business?
 Having someone to talk with about the big issues could make a major difference to your business.

 If you are mentoring a smaller or younger company, learn as much about them as possible without requesting access to information which may make the owner uncomfortable.
-Yes, you would have a fuller picture of the cash crunch if you could evaluate the numbers, but until he or she offers, don’t ask.
-You are there as a resource, a cheer leader and confidant.
+Yes, you would have a fuller picture of the cash crunch if you could evaluate the numbers.
+However, until he or she offers, don’t ask.
+You are there as a resource, a cheerleader and confidant.
 You provide the best advice based on your own experience and what you have observed about the company.
-There is much you have learned which is of inestimable value to someone starting out and willingness to share that could prevent some of the more egregious errors in judgement which lead to the downfall of too many young companies.
+There is much you have learned which is of inestimable value to someone starting out and willingness to share that could prevent some of the more egregious errors in judgment which lead to the downfall of too many young companies.